Snocean/ProEnchanters/README.md

 If you find any issues feel free to join https://discord.gg/9CMhszeJfu and send a message in support.

+## Update 6.6.3.2
+- **New** Ability to hide/show the minimap button with '/pe minimap' or by ctrl+leftclicking the button (hide only)

+## Update 6.6.3.1
+- **Modified** Context menus to fit WoW's new menu format instead of the old way it was handled.
+Untested, need community feedback for if it works or not.
+- **Disabled Chat Context menu** it was causing the addon to fail to load it looks like.

+## Update 6.6.2.1
+- **Temporary Removal** Context menu "Create work order" had to be removed as WoW no longer allows 'hooksecurefunction' to add context menu items, added notes to the LUA section at line 339 about it but no fix yet

 ## Update 6.6.2

 - **Changed:** When frames are minimized and get hidden, they will be maximized when unhidden.